venkatpolisetti/crm-sfdx-plugin/README.md

                                                   "Profile.Name LIKE 'System Admin%' AND Department = 'IT'

-  -n, --permsetlabel=permsetlabel                 A single Permission Set.
+  -n, --permsetlabel=permsetlabel                 (required) A single Permission Set.
 Use Label of the Perm set

   -o, --onbehalfof=onbehalfof                     Comma-separated list of usernames. if --filter is also specified, this
                                                   flag is combined in the where clause with an OR